Boat sinks off Sicily in Italy, reportedly leaving 2 Americans among 6 people missing

 "I was at home when the tornado hit," fisherman Pietro Asciutto told a local news outlet.
 "I immediately closed all the windows.
 Then I saw the boat, it had only one mast, it was very large.
 I suddenly saw it sink...
 The boat was still floating, then suddenly it disappeared.
 I saw it sink with my own eyes."

+While the vessel that capsized off Sicily was a rented pleasure boat, the waters around the island have claimed many lives over the last decade.

-Dozens of migrants have died attempting to reach Sicily and smaller Italian islands in the region over recent years.
+Dozens of migrants have died attempting to reach Sicily and smaller Italian islands in the region.
 Sicily sits only about 100 miles from the east coast of Tunisia in north Africa, and the Mediterranean crossing has been a frequent site of both nautical rescues and disasters as smugglers routinely send small boats overloaded with desperate people into the sea.